RayHightower/RayHightower.com/_posts/2015-01-20-chicago-node-dot-js.markdown

 comments: true
 categories: [ Community, OpenROV ]
 ---

-{% imgcap right /images/openrov_at_groupon.png OpenROV at Groupon.
-Photo by Michelle Waldorf. %}
+{% include image.html img="/images/openrov_at_groupon.png" caption="OpenROV at Groupon.
+Photo by Michelle Waldorf." %}

 The [Chicago Node.js](http://www.meetup.com/Chicago-Nodejs/events/203711262/) user group invited me to present _Node.js Under Water_, an overview of the [OpenROV](http://openrov.com) underwater robot, this evening.
 Slides appear below.

 Every version of this talk is tailored to the audience.
 This version focuses on OpenROV hardware components since this group certainly knows Node.js.
 Information has been added on hardware gotchas and tether management.